Kevin Spacey appears in UK court to face sex assault charges - NewsBreak

 The alleged incidents took place in London between March 2005 and August 2008, and one in western England in April 2013.
 The victims are now in their 30s and 40s.

-In a statement issued last month, Spacey said he would go to court to face the charges and was confident he would “prove my innocence.”
+In a statement issued last month, Spacey said he would travel to Britain to face the charges and was confident he would “prove my innocence.”

 Spacey was questioned by British police in 2019 about claims by several men that he had assaulted them.
 The two-time Academy Award winner ran London’s Old Vic theater between 2004 and 2015.